The McCleary-ESSER Trap

 How Washington's school districts converted two temporary funding windfalls into permanent obligations, and why the bill is coming due now.

 Washington's school districts are hitting a wall.
 Bellingham is cutting 60 certificated positions despite voters approving $4 million in new annual levy funding, and could still close elementary schools as early as 2027.
-Seattle faces a structural deficit that has exceeded $100 million for two consecutive years.
-Class sizes are rising while the decisions that created this situation remain largely unexamined.
+Seattle's structural deficit has cleared $100 million for two consecutive years.
+Class sizes are rising while the decisions that created the situation remain largely unexamined.

-How did we get here?
-Two major funding windfalls, McCleary and federal COVID relief, created an institutional trap.
+The pattern is the same in both districts.
+Two major funding windfalls, McCleary and federal COVID relief, built an institutional trap.
 Districts converted temporary and one-time money into permanent salary obligations.
-Now those revenue sources are gone, and the obligations remain.
+Now those revenue sources are gone.
+The obligations remain.

 McCleary: Resetting the Baseline

-The effect on salaries was substantial.
-According to a 2020 Washington Research Council analysis of OSPI data, the average base salary for certificated teachers jumped from $55,718 in the 2017-18 school year to $73,101 in 2018-19, an increase of 31.2 percent.1 State salary allocations for certificated instructional staff were set at $65,216 for 2018-19, confirmed in Washington Supreme Court records from the McCleary oversight proceedings.2
+The salary effect was sharp.
+A 2020 Washington Research Council analysis of OSPI data shows the average base salary for certificated teachers jumped from $55,718 in 2017-18 to $73,101 in 2018-19.
+A 31.2 percent increase in a single year.1 State salary allocations for certificated instructional staff were set at $65,216 for 2018-19, confirmed in Washington Supreme Court records from the McCleary oversight proceedings.2

 The Washington Education Association (WEA) was a major funder and coalition participant in the McCleary litigation from its inception.
 The case was filed in 2007 by the Network for Excellence in Washington Schools (NEWS), a coalition that included WEA, local education associations, school districts, and parent groups.
-WEA contributed approximately $4 million to the litigation over its course, raised through member dues assessments.3 After the court's 2012 ruling, WEA pressed hard for McCleary dollars to flow into salary increases, a position WEA described publicly as a "once in a lifetime" opportunity.
+WEA contributed roughly $4 million to the litigation over its course, raised through member dues assessments.3 After the court's 2012 ruling, WEA pushed hard for McCleary dollars to flow into salary increases.
+The union called it publicly a "once in a lifetime" opportunity.

-The strategic logic was straightforward: salary increases written into multi-year collective bargaining contracts become structurally fixed.
+The strategic logic is clean.
+Salary increases written into multi-year collective bargaining contracts become structurally fixed.
 Unlike technology purchases, tutoring programs, or staffing levels, negotiated salaries are resistant to reduction when enrollment declines or funding shifts.
-The McCleary money reset the baseline.
+McCleary money reset the baseline.
 Districts absorbed permanent obligations that would outlast the conditions that made them affordable.

-According to a Washington Policy Center analysis, WEA's annual revenue from member dues grew from approximately $29 million before McCleary to roughly $37 million in the years following, a figure consistent with the salary increases that drove up the dues base.3 The WEA's total revenue for the 2021-22 fiscal year was $50.4 million, according to the union's IRS Form 990 filing for that period.4
+WEA's annual revenue from member dues grew from roughly $29 million before McCleary to roughly $37 million in the years following, a figure consistent with the salary increases that drove up the dues base.3 WEA total revenue for fiscal year 2021-22 was $50.4 million, per the union's IRS Form 990.4

 ESSER: The Same Trap, Repeated